terramate-io/terramate-docs/cli/reference/cmdline/experimental/experimental-trigger.md

 - `--status <status>`: Creates a trigger for all stacks filtered by status on Terramate Cloud.
 - `--recursive`: Creates triggers for all nested stacks recursively starting from the targeted stack.
+- `--change` (*default*): Creates a trigger that configures the change detection to mark the stack as changed.
 - `--ignore-change`: Creates an ignore trigger to configure the change detection to ignore a stack in the next run.